-If designed broadly enough, this study can help determine whether the state's funds to implement CEJA are cost-effectively aligned between eligible resource types or whether a funding realignment is advised.
+Response: The analysis should consider how any options to address resource adequacy affect affordability, electric rates, and total electric costs.
+Additionally, if designed broadly enough, this study can help determine whether the funding available to implement CEJA is cost-effectively aligned between eligible resource types or whether a funding realignment is advised.